 For inspiration, you can steal these SMS message examples for text messaging in the workplace:

 - “Hey John, I just wanted to check in with you and see how things are going on your team.
 How can I help?”

 - “Team, thank you for all of your hard work on this project!
 We couldn’t have done it without you.”

-10. Text employees with news about promotions, new roles or responsibilities, or opportunities for career development and growth within the company.
+10. Text employees with news about promotions, new roles or responsibilities, or opportunities for career development with a CEO message to employees.

 - “I’m happy to announce that [employee name] has been promoted to Team Lead!
 Please let me know if you have any questions or concerns about their new role.”

 - “We are currently looking to fill a position on our management team.
 I wanted to see if you’d be interested in applying.
 Feel free to reach out with any questions.”

 Use your existing recipient lists for SMS messages.

 Try ContactMonkey’s SMS tool.
 Improve internal comms.

 11. Use text messages to send congratulatory messages when employees achieve a major goal or milestone, complete training or certification programs, or hit personal goals like weight loss or running a marathon.
 Text is a great place to be creative with your employee recognition ideas.